OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 All of these ideas are in the following pseudocode:

     // Need to create or get passed a database conn.
+This is on the server and not done often so this is okay.
     // Create the needed units for ones created by units with a suffix.
     // Get all units that have a suffix suffixUnits = Unit.getSuffix(conn)